 Over the years we have developed several traditions at Temple Rodef Shalom that encourage and enable families to prepare for their simcha.
 Ushering at a service prior to your Shabbat service enables you to become more acquainted with the logistics of the Bar/Bat Mitzvah service, and at the same time, help another family on the day their child celebrates their Bar/Bat Mitzvah.

 Families are requested to usher during one Shabbat morning or afternoon service in the months preceding your family’s celebration.
 To sign up to usher, go to this web page.
-For questions concerning ushering, please contact Becky Marrs, clergy assistant at 703-532-2217 ext 311, or email her.
+For questions concerning ushering, please contact Julie Kaplan, Clergy Assistant at 703-532-2217 ext 313, or email her.

 Our Rabbis and Cantors are sensitive to the many different family structures that exist within our congregation.
 Care is taken to ensure that each family member feels comfortable throughout the service.